giftyemefatechhub/AgileProject/README.md

 # Task Management App

-This is a task management application built with HTML, CSS, JavaScript, SQLite, and Node.js.
+This is a task management web-based application built with HTML, CSS, JavaScript, SQLite, and Node.js.
 The app allows employees to track their progress for every sprint, document their mood, receive notifications for breaks, and includes a calendar feature.

 ## Features